aredwood/nkh-pugm/README.md

 nKH!
 Pug Manager
 ========

 Private use only.
-Designed by da_apple and obla.
+Designed by da_apple (99.99%) and obla (0.01%).
+ALL CREDIT GOES TO APPLE.

 Commands
 ------------